JacobNorlin/DH2642Project/README.md

 ## TODO
 * Support for different rooms
-* Changing username
+* API integration
-* Adding games to user
+* Serverside checks for timeline & games abuse
-* Saving name and games in cookie
+* Notify users when a game has enough players
-* Timeline
+* Allow users to set min (and max?) amount of players for a game
 * Polish interaction